Kitchens

 Products and Sources Utilized in this Project:

-7. Custom Printed Labels: Client baskets, glass jars, bottles, and acrylic drawers
+4. Custom Printed Labels: Client glass jars (small and large)